 For information on Beautiful Minds for students, click here.

-Parents are encouraged to become involved by attending the Beautiful Minds for Secondary Schools presentations and also by organizing or attending a Parent Information Night.
+Parents are encouraged to become involved by attending the Beautiful Minds for Secondary Schools presentations.

-Volunteers are recruited year round and are needed to present their personal stories about their experience with mental health and illness during the presentation component of the Beautiful Minds education program.
-On occasion we also have program support and classroom presentation facilitation opportunities for volunteers.
+Volunteers are recruited bi-annually and are needed to present their personal stories around their experience with mental health and illness during the presentation component of the Beautiful Minds education program.

 For information on Beautiful Minds for volunteers, click here.